The Photo Space is currently closed for installation of our next exhibit, National Geographic Photo Ark, opening Oct 13.

 An original documentary film—produced by the Annenberg Foundation—followed these photographers as they captured unseen images of life in Havana and beyond.

-Complementing this rare, immersive look into Cuban life was a virtual reality experience that delved into Cuba’s dynamic music scene, allowing visitors to virtually stroll along the storied Malecón.
+Complementing this rare, immersive look into Cuban life was “La Música Habana,” a virtual reality film produced by Here Be Dragons, which delved into Cuba’s dynamic music scene, allowing visitors to virtually stroll along the storied Malecón.

 Work from Violet Isle: A Duet of Photographs from Cuba, by Alex Webb and Rebecca Norris Webb, was featured in an outdoor exhibit adjacent to the Photo Space.
 The photos brought together Alex’s exploration of the streets of Cuba along with Rebecca’s discovery of unique collections of animals throughout the island.